Note: The February, 2018 post “Workshop Handout: One-sheet Books / Mini Zines” features an updated printable version of this diagram.

 It appeals to my sense of the absurd that I spent the day making diagrams of one of the world’s simplest, easiest books.
 If I could redo my thesis I think that’s what I would do, just make a huge compendium of complex instructions for non-complex activities.
 Of course, I’m sure it’s been done a million times already, but I hold out hope that maybe a few obscure tasks are still available for me to make sport of.
 In any event, it’s fun to draw diagrams even if there’s no grand purpose to them.
 When you’re drawing a diagram, you’re for a little while not worried about trying to somehow sneak into Art History or the fact that you’ve never been anywhere near the Whitney.
 Instead you’re just worried about whether or not the diagrams make any actual sense (which is also the complete opposite of my normal work, which is often meant to make the least sense possible).

-Besides, I love one sheet books because they’re quick and surprising and require pretty much zero tools or equipment, besides whatever you want to draw with and a knife or a pair of scissors.
-I’m sure there are variations I haven’t tried yet, but for this one you just need a sheet of copier paper and, if possible, two hands plus an eye or two.
+Besides, I love one sheet books because they’re quick and surprising and require pretty much zero tools or equipment, besides whatever you want to draw with and a pair of scissors.
+I’m sure there are variations I haven’t tried yet, but for this one you just need a plain old regular sheet of super-not-fancy copier paper.

 It’s not necessary to measure or mark on the paper to fold it.
 The handout down below has fold and cut lines, but they’re really just a guide for drawing more than anything, and after you make one of these books, you won’t need them at all.
 To get started, just make a center mountain fold down the long dimension, then a center mountain fold in the short direction.
 On both sides of that “vertical” mountain, make two valley folds (pull the ends of the paper toward the centerline for reference).
 Then flatten out the sheet.